copyrite/LwotcMinimalText/XComGame.md

 * TODO: Can the penalty just be called "Squadsight aim penalty"?

 ## Dedication
-+2 Mobility until the start of your turn.
++2 mobility until the start of your turn.
 Ignore reaction fire until the start of your turn.
 * {% AP0 %}
 * {% COOLDOWN %}